Septercius/rpcemu-dev/README.md

 * A non-Mac specific fix for an issue with locating the Ethernet driver (kindly provided by David Pitt).
 * A non-Mac specific fix for processing of mouse events when the application is terminating.

+## Magic key/capture mouse patch

+By default, the key combination for exiting mouse capture mode in RPCEmu is Ctrl+End.
+There is no dedicated "End" key on Mac laptop keyboards, so this patch changes the magic keys to Ctrl+Command.